anisul-Islam/relational-database-sql/README.md

 ### **Submission Instructions:**

-- Provide screenshots of your SQL commands and their results in `psql`.
 - Submit a text file with the SQL queries you used for each step.

 ### **Further Exploration:**